Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

 \subsection{Dataset Generation}

-To evaluate the robustness of our method on non-selfadjoint operators, we generate a diverse dataset of physically plausible, complex-valued refractive-index profiles $k^2n({x})$.
-For simplicity, we choose $k=1$.
+We generate a diverse dataset of complex-valued refractive-index profiles $n({x})$.
 The complex parameter is defined as $n({x}) = n_r({x}) + i n_i({x})$.
 We synthesize the spatial variability of $n({x})$ by superposing random sinusoidal modes.
 To ensure independence between the real and imaginary components, we generate two distinct random fields, $g_r({x})$ and $g_i({x})$.
-Generally, a random field $g({x})$ is constructed via the following expansion: for integers $m\le j\le M$,
+A random field $g({x})$ is constructed as follows.
+For integers $m\le j\le M$,

-where ${x}=(x,y)$, and the coordinate rotation is given by:
+where ${x}=(x_1,x_2)$, and the coordinate rotation is given by:

 For each mode $j$, the parameters are sampled as: